GreptimeTeam/docs/docs/reference/sql/explain.md

-The keyword `explain` provides the execution plan of a statement.
+The keyword `EXPLAIN` provides the execution plan of a statement.

 # Syntax